Why should I enroll my children at the Charlotte Jewish Day School when I have a fine public school in my neighborhood?

 Is Charlotte Jewish Day School associated with a particular movement of Judaism?

 No – CJDS is a community day school.
 Our students come from all of our local synagogues and bridge the spectrum from unaffiliated to Orthodox.
+Students are taught what we all have in common, allowing each family to explore their own path of Judaism.

 Do students take field trips?